CAS CS 320: Concepts of Programming Languages (UNDER CONSTRUCTION)

 CAS CS 320 is a course about programming languages, particularly the design and implementation of programming languages.
 In this course, we take up the programming language as an object of formal study.
 This course is not about how to program, though the principles we cover are generally useful for writing and reasoning about programs.

 The first part of the course is on functional programming in OCaml, based on CS 3110: Data Structures and Functional Programming at Cornell University and its associated textbook (referred to as OCP below).
 Its topics include algebraic data types, higher-order functions, and polymorphism.
-It's during this part that we learn to think functionally, to view programs not as sequences of commands manipulating global state, but as compositions of functions which deconstruct and reorient data.
+It's during this part that we learn to think functionally, to view programs not as sequences of commands manipulating global state, but as compositions of functions that deconstruct and reorient data.

 Schedule